mbalatsko/emailverifier-kt/README.md

 - Uses curated lists from [disposable-email-domains](https://github.com/disposable/disposable-email-domains)
 - Detects domains like `mailinator.com`, `tempmail.org`, etc.

+### 5. Gravatar Existence Check

+Detects whether an email has an associated **Gravatar**:
+- Computes MD5 hash of the email
+- Returns `PASSED` result if a custom avatar exists, false otherwise

 ## 🧪 Output: Validation Results

 You get a detailed result for each check: